 HELLO WORLD!

 Oh by the way: this blog is tied to our educational outreach efforts, as part of a grant from the National Science Foundation, for which we are very grateful!
+Also, our lab just recently moved from Duke University to Harvard University in 2023!

 We’ll be focusing on posts looking at infants and language learning, both within typical development, and in the case of infants who have severe-to-profound vision loss or severe-to-profound hearing loss.